kadena-community/spirekey/docs/KIP-0030/SPECS.md

 Transactions can grow in size well beyond what is accepted in `searchParameters`.
-In order to facilitate a way to sign for such transactions, the `searchParameters` are send over as part of the `anchor`.
+In order to facilitate a way to sign for such transactions, the `searchParameters` are sent over as part of the `anchor`.
 To send your user's to the SpireKey endpoint, you need to add your `searchParameters` not behind the traditional `?`, but as part of the `#`.
 So an example request could look like: